railsgirls/guides.railsgirls.com/_posts/2013-11-14-ninefold-deployment.markdown

 git commit -m "initial commit"
 {% endhighlight %}

 Now you’ll have to push your work to GitHub.
-You can create an account for free here [GitHub](http://www.github.com).
-Follow the directions found here to create a repo and push your app to it [Create a repo](https://help.github.com/articles/create-a-repo).
+You can create an account for free here: [GitHub](http://www.github.com).
+Follow the directions found here to create a repo and push your app to it: [Create a repo](https://help.github.com/articles/create-a-repo).

+#### Deployment

 Ninefold will be pulling your code in from GitHub, so first thing’s first.
 Sign up for a free account at [Ninefold.com](http://www.ninefold.com).
 ![Alright stop!](/images/ninefold/ninefold1.png)

 Click on the giant Deploy Now button.

 ![Collaborate and listen](/images/ninefold/deploy_now.png)

 Choose GitHub as your repository you want to deploy from.

 ![Ice is back with my brand new invention](/images/ninefold/select_repo1.png)

 Click on Sign in with GitHub.
 (Of course, read the blurb about how Ninefold accesses your GitHub)

 ![Something grabs ahold of me tightly](/images/ninefold/deploy_github.png)

 We will ask you to grant us some permissions.
 (We require write access in order to add WebHooks.
 And Ninefold triggers a redeploy every time you commit to the branch you’ve deployed against.
 Of course, Ninefold will never make changes to your codebase or read your followers or your gists.
 These were just set by GitHub by default.)